Motivate Students To Achieve Goals

 Slip-ups will happen.
 They are part of the learning process.
 It’s important to help young people learn from mistakes and setbacks, and then work to get on track toward the goal.

-8. Celebrate milestones and achieved goals.
+8. Celebrate milestones and achieve goals.

 Positive feedback and celebrations to mark goal achievement reinforce young people’s confidence and their motivation to pursue their next goals.